 - salt and pepper

-- Heat non stick saute pan over medium-low heat.
-Add fennel seeds and toast until aromatic, about 1 minute.
+- Heat a nonstick saute pan over medium-low heat.
+Add 2 tablespoon fennel seeds and toast until aromatic, about 1 minute.
 Remove from heat and cool.
 Grind in food mill until fine.

-- Finely chop parsley and rosemary.
-Combine with ground fennel, red pepper flakes, lemon zest, garlic, salt, pepper and olive oil.
-Spread herb mixture on flesh side of the pork.
-Tightly roll pork skin side out.
-Bind together with butcher's twine.
-Season skin with 1 tbsp salt evenly on all sides.
+- Finely chop 2 tablespoon parsley and 1 tablespoon rosemary.
+Combine with ground fennel, red pepper flakes, lemon zest, garlic, salt, pepper, and olive oil.

-- Remove pork from refrigerator and let sit at room temperature for 1 1/2 hours.
-Place on roasting rack and roast in oven for 2 hours or until internal temperature reads 145 degrees.
+- Remove the pork from the refrigerator and let sit at room temperature for 1 ½ hours.
+Place on roasting rack and roast in the oven for 2 hours or until internal temperature reads 145 degrees.

 - Increase temperature to 450 degrees and cook an additional 15 minutes or until internal temperature reads 160 degrees and skin is crackling.
 You may need to rotate the pork while roasting to allow even cooking.

-- Remove porchetta from oven.
+- Remove porchetta from the oven.
 Let rest for 25 minutes.
 Carve into thin slices.

-- Assemble sandwiches.
+- Assemble the sandwiches.
 Toast ciabatta bread.
-Stack with sliced porchetta, drizzle salsa verde and top with cracklings.
+Stack with sliced porchetta, drizzle salsa verde, and top with cracklings.
 Serve.

 **Helpful tips and comments

-Porchetta is an Italian tradition consisted of a fatty, boneless pork stuffed with herbs, rolled and roasted over wood.
+Porchetta is an Italian traditional dish made from fatty, boneless pork stuffed with herbs, rolled and roasted over wood.
 Although I had to use a different cooking technique, the preparation is the same.

 The next day, it is time to roast!
 Just as when you roast any piece of meat, let it come to room temperature for a couple of hours before roasting.
 Why?
 If you were to cook the pork straight from the fridge, the exterior would cook quicker than the inside.
 You want even cooking throughout to prevent the outside from burning.

-Just looking at the porchetta as is makes my heart melt.
-It's delicious all on it own, but I had to take it one step further and turn this beauty into a sandwich.
+Roast the pork for about 2 hours or until the internal temperature reaches 145 degrees.
+Crank up the heat up to 450 degrees and continue roasting until the internal temperature reaches 160 degrees F. Just looking at the porchetta as is makes my heart melt.
+It's delicious all on its own, but I had to take it one step further and turn this beauty into a sandwich.